-The Company holds a number of non-material investments some of which are traded in the active markets which fluctuate from time to time in value.
-Investments decreased by \$14.1 million from the prior year mainly due to a mark to market on these investments.
-The Company has not purchased or sold any investment holdings in the current year.
+The Company holds a number of non-material investments some of which are traded in active markets.
+As a result, these non-material investments fluctuate in value from time to time.
+Investments decreased by \$0.6 million from the prior year mainly due to a mark to market on these investments.
+The Company has not purchased or sold any investment holdings in the current period.